|•Seine River Cruises »||• Moulin Rouge »|

-The Eiffel Tower is majestic, romantic and downright inspirational — and more than seven million people a year go up the tower, 250,000,000 visitors since it was built.
+The Eiffel Tower is majestic, romantic and downright inspirational.
+And we're not the only ones who think so.
+More than seven million people a year go up the tower — 250,000,000 visitors since it was built.

 That's a lot of people, and lot of lineups.

-That's why recommend that you book a tour before you leave home, so you don't get frustrated when you get to Champ de Mars and see the crowds of other people waiting in line.
+That's why recommend you book a tour before you leave home, so you don't get frustrated when you get to Champ de Mars and see the crowds of people waiting in line, usually for two hours or more.

 On these small-group tours, you breeze past the line as your guide entertains you with anecdotes, history and details about the making of the tower and the World's Fair of 1889 where it opened.

 The tours are small (20 person max) with up to eight daily departures, making it easy to book to suit your Paris schedule.
 We particularly like the sunset tour (when it's available) for an unparalleled view of the City of Light.

 Imagine this —You meet your guide at the base of the tower, walk right past the long line, and catch the elevator to Level One on the Eiffel Tower.

 There you have plenty of time to take great photos of the breathtaking cityscapes from this vantage point.
 You also visit the Tower theater to watch a short video about the 120-year history.
 You'll see the brand-new renovations of the first floor, completed only in late 2014.